Alfresco/docs-alfresco/transformation-engine/latest/using/index.md

 1. To open the Document Transformation Engine Web Console, open a browser, and then navigate to `http://<transformation-host>:</port>/transformation-server/`, or `https://` if you are using SSL.

     The **Server Status** view is the default view when you open the Document Transformation Engine Web Console.
 The **Server Status** view shows an overview of the health and the memory use of the Document Transformation Engine.
-Ensure that you have the flash plug-in to see the **Active Threads** and **Memory Usage** graphics.

 2. Click **History** view.

-    Alternatively, you can go directly to the **History** view by navigating to `http://<transformation-host>:<port>/transformation-server/transformations`
+    Alternatively, you can go directly to the **History** view by navigating to `http://transformation-server/#/history`.

     The **History** view shows the details of the document transformations.
 It provides a number of search functions that allow administrators to find transformation problems for specific documents.